 If you’re buying penny stocks that are perpetual money losers, they will eventually go broke, no matter how impressive their technology.

 Blue chip stocks: Blue chip stocks are your best promise of investment quality—and of strong returns for years to come.

-Well-established companies with a history of sales and profits, if not dividends, are your best choice for long-term investment success.
+Well-established companies with a history of sales and profits, if not dividends, are your best choice for long-term investment success–especially given the uncertainty stemming from the pandemic.
 They tend to survive the bad times and go on to thrive anew when good times return, as they inevitably do.
 You put the odds in your favour even more if you use our three-part strategy to build a portfolio of well-established companies.

 Do you think it’s worth the risk to invest in penny stocks?
-What do you look for in a penny stock that makes it worth that risk?
+What do you look for in a penny stock to make it worth the risk?